Co-isometric weighted composition operators on Hilbert spaces of analytic functions: A review of weighted Hardy spaces

 Before discussing the general weighted Hardy spaces $\ch$ defined axiomatically, we first single out among them an important family of spaces $\ch_\g$ whose reproducing kernel is given by the formula

 where the sequence $(\g(n))_{n=1}^\infty$ is defined as

-This scale of spaces includes the following well-known spaces: \begin{itemize} \item the standard Hardy space $H^2$, choosing $\g(n)=1$ for all $n\ge 0$, $K_w(z) = (1-\overline{w} z)^{-1}$; \item the (larger) standard weighted Bergman spaces $A^2_{\g(1)-2}$, when $\g(1)>1$, where the usual Bergman space $A^2$ corresponds to the values $\g(n)=n+1$ for $n\ge 0$, $K_w(z) = (1-\overline{w} z)^{-2}$; \item the (smaller) weighted Dirichlet spaces $\cd_{\g(1)}$, when $\g(1)<1$. \end{itemize} Note that the standard unweighted Dirichlet spaces $\cd$ of the functions with square-integrable derivative (with respect to the area measure) does not belong to this scale.
+This scale of spaces is formed precisely by the following well-known spaces: \begin{itemize} \item the standard Hardy space $H^2$, choosing $\g=1$, which yields $\g(n)=1$ for all $n\ge 0$, with the standard Szeg\H{o} (Riesz) kernel $K_w(z) = (1-\overline{w} z)^{-1}$; \item the (larger) standard weighted Bergman spaces $A^2_{\g-2}$, when $\g>1$, where the usual Bergman space $A^2$ corresponds to the values $\g(n)=n+1$ for $n\ge 0$, and the kernel is the standard Bergman kernel $K_w(z) = (1-\overline{w} z)^{-2}$; \item the (smaller) weighted Dirichlet spaces $\cd_{\g}$, when $\g<1$. \end{itemize} Note that the standard unweighted Dirichlet spaces $\cd$ of the functions with square-integrable derivative (with respect to the area measure) does not belong to this scale.

-Thanks to the nice conformal properties of the spaces $\ch_\g$, it can be shown that whenever $\f$ is a disk automorphism (an injective analytic function from $\D$ onto itself) and $F=\mu (\f^\prime)^{\g/2}$, for some constant $\mu$ with $|\mu|=1$, the induced WCO $W_{F,\f}$ is unitary; see \cite[Proposition~3.1]{L}.
+Thanks to the nice conformal properties of the spaces $\ch_\g$ (such as the one formulated in \cite[Proposition~4.3]{H}, it can be shown that whenever $\f$ is a disk automorphism (an injective analytic function from $\D$ onto itself) and $F=\mu (\f^\prime)^{\g/2}$, for some constant $\mu$ with $|\mu|=1$, the induced WCO $W_{F,\f}$ is unitary; see \cite[Proposition~3.1]{L}.
 Moreover, building upon previous results by Bourdon and Narayan \cite{BN}, T. Le \cite[Corollary~3.6]{L} showed that these are the only co-isometries (equivalently, the only unitary operators) among the WCOs on the spaces $\ch_\g$.
-While he did this in a more general context of the unit ball of $\C^n$, here we will limit our attention to the case of the unit disk but considering much more general spaces.
+While he did this in a more general context of the unit ball of $\C^n$ and only for these spaces, here we will limit our attention to the case of the unit disk but considering much more general spaces.